 The ICAV is structured as an umbrella fund with segregated liability between sub-funds.
 Shares representing interests in different Sub-Funds may be issued from time to time by the ICAV.
 Shares of more than one Class in a Class may be issued in relation to a Sub-Fund.
-All Shares of each Class will rank rateably amongst them selves and pari passu save as provided for in the relevant Supplement.
-On the introduction of any new Sub-Fund (for which prior Central Bank approval is required) or any new Class of Shares (which must be issued in accordance with the requirements of the Central Bank), the ICAV will prepare and issue a new or updated Supplement setting out the relevant details of each Sub-Fund (and accordingly not for each Class of Shares) and will be invested in accordance with the investment objective and policies applicable to such Sub-Fund.
+All Shares of each Class will rank rateably amongst themselves and pari passu save as provided for in the relevant Supplement.
+On the introduction of any new Sub-Fund (for which prior Central Bank approval is required) or any new Class of Shares (which must be issued in accordance with the requirements of the Central Bank), the ICAV will prepare and issue a new or updated Supplement setting out the relevant details of each such Sub-Fund or new Class of Shares as the case may be.
+A separate portfolio of assets will be maintained for each Sub-Fund (and accordingly not for each Class of Shares) and will be invested in accordance with the investment objective and policies applicable to such Sub-Fund.
 Particulars relating to individual Sub-Funds and the Classes of Shares available therein are set out in the relevant Supplement.
 Any amendments to the Prospectus and any Supplements must be notified to and cleared in advance by the Central Bank.